JuliaLang/julia/README.md

     |__/                   |

 Julia is a high-level, high-performance dynamic language for numerical and scientific computing.
-It provides a sophisticated compiler, parallel execution, and numerical accuracy.
+It provides a sophisticated compiler, distributed parallel execution, and numerical accuracy.
 Key features include multiple dispatch, optional typing, and excellent performance through type inference and just-in-time (JIT) compilation.
 The language is multi-paradigm, combining features of functional, object-oriented, and imperative styles.
-For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the [Introduction](https://github.com/JuliaLang/julia/wiki/Introduction) in the wiki, or [browse all](https://github.com/JuliaLang/julia/wiki/) of the wiki documentation.
+For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the [introduction](https://github.com/JuliaLang/julia/wiki/Introduction) in the manual, or [browse all](https://github.com/JuliaLang/julia/wiki/) of the documentation.

 <a name="Resources"/>
 ## Resources